 GO Transit to Exhibition Station should be one of the most useful options.
 TTC streetcar and bus services around Exhibition Place can also support local travel.
 Because queues can form quickly, arrive before the late rush.

 Rideshare and taxis may face road closures near the stadium.
 Walking from nearby hotel zones can be smoother after full-time.
-For seating, capacity, and venue detail, use the Toronto Stadium guide.
+For seating, capacity, and venue detail, use the BMO Field stadium details.

 Where to Stay Near the Venue